sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 Yes, we do.
 Here are the guides for [migrating your site to a new host](https://wpvivid.com/get-started-transfer-site.html), [creating a manual backup](https://wpvivid.com/get-started-create-a-manual-backup.html), [restoring your site from a backup](https://wpvivid.com/get-started-restore-site.html), and more on [our docs page](https://wpvivid.com/documents).

 == Changelog ==
+= 0.9.95 =
+- Fixed: Backup to SFTP would fail in some environments.
+- Fixed: Backup to Google Drive would fail in some environments.
+- Fixed: Creating a staging site would fail in some cases.
+- Fixed: Some special characters would not display properly after website migration.
+- Fixed some vulnerabilities in the plugin code.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.94 =
 - Fixed: Prefix of tables with foreign keys would not be replaced in a migration process.
 - Fixed: Corrupted backups would not be detected in some environments.